Arkaeriit/ASCcrypte/README.md

 Available options:
 * encryption: Encrypt or decrypt the input file or directory.
 If the input is a directory it will be compressed first.
 You need to give a password for this to function.
 * compress: Compress the input directory in a single file.
 * decompress: Decompress a directory from a file.
-You need to give an output directory for  this function
+You need to give an output directory for  this function.

 If you don't give an output file the result will be written on stdout.